Xanthos-Code/vintel/README.md

  - Notifications and alarms can be spoken using text-to-speech on select platforms (currently only OS X).
  - "TheCitadel", "North Provi Intel", and "North Catch Intel" are merged to one chat stream.
 You can add or remove channels via a menu option.
  - An interactive map of Providence / Catch is provided.
 Systems on the map display real-time intel data as reported through intel channels.
  - Systems on the map display different color backgrounds as their alarms age, with text indicating how long ago the specific system was reported.
-Background color becomes red when a system is reported and lightens (red-orange-yellow0white) in following minute intervals: 4min, 10min, 15m, 25min.
+Background color becomes red when a system is reported and lightens (red->orange->yellow->white) in the following intervals: 4min, 10min, 15min, and 25min.
  - Systems reported clear display on the map with a green background for 10 minutes.
  - Clicking on a specific system will display all messages bound on that system.
-From there one can can set a system clear and alarmed.
+From there one can can set a system alarm, set the sytems clear or set it as the current system for one or more of your characters.
  - Clicking on a system in the intel channel causes it to be highlighted on the map with a blue background for 10 seconds.
- - The system where your character is currently located is highlighted on the map with an violet background (works only after first use of a gate).
+ - The system where your character is currently located is highlighted on the map with an violet background automatically whenever a characater changes systems.
- - Alarms can be set so that task-bar notifications are displayed if an intel report calls out a system within a specified number of jumps.
+ - Alarms can be set so that task-bar notifications are displayed when an intel report calls out a system within a specified number of jumps from your character(s).
 This can be configured from the task-bar icon.
  - The main window can be set up to remain "always on top" and be displayed with a specified level of transparency.
  - Ship names in the intel chat are marked blue.
- - Is there an easter egg in the program?
-Speculation is running wild - there are rumours of a fantastic audio easter eggs
- - Big performance improvments all over the app were found by adjusting the network request timers so we are no longr ovrloading the netowrk subsystem.

 ## Usage

  - Manually checking pilot(s) using an EVE client chat channel:
  Type xxx in any chat channel and drag and drop the pilots names after this. (e.g., xxx [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg)).
 Vintel recognizes this as a request and checks the pilots listed.
  - Checking all pilots in the local system:
-The option must be activated via the Vintel app menu: File > Auto KOS-Check Clipboard.
+This option must first be activated by checking the Vintel app menu: Menu > Auto KOS-Check Clipboard.
-To use this feature: click on a pilot in the local pilot list and then type the shortcuts, specific to your computing platform, for select-all and copy-selection.
-Next switch to the Vintel app and back to Eve.
+To use this feature: click on a pilot in the local pilot list and then type the shortcuts for select-all and copy-selection.
+This places the pilots in local on your clipboard.
+Next switch to the Vintel app momentarily and back to Eve.
 KOS checking of these pilots will continue in the background.

 ## KOS Results